 And THEY’RE having trouble?
-Annie shook her head.
+Anna shook her head.
 That darn railroad was changing everything.

 “Why would they sell?
 They’ve got one of the biggest heads of cattle in the area,” she said, wiping errant strands of hair from her brow as she worked.

-“Oh, the farm is doing well I think.
+“Oh, the farm is doing well, I think.
 It’s just the numbers.
 Old Joe knows that with that kind of money he could move to Oregon and get an even bigger head of cattle.
-But Mrs Hampton doesn’t want to go.
+But Mrs. Hampton doesn’t want to go.
 Says they raised their kids here, and wants something for them to come back to,” Josiah said.
 He spoke quickly, unsure of himself.
 Difficult emotions like this had never been Josiah’s strong point.
 Ever since their father had gone, Josiah had been scared of conflict.

-Maybe that was why he found work with them, Annie realized.
+Maybe that was why he found work with them, Anna realized.
 The Hamptons were an aging couple who needed the help.
 They doted on having a young man like Josiah around like he was their own son.
-Heaven knew where their own sons were in the world.
+Heaven only knew where their own sons were in the world.

 Her brother took a breath.
 He pulled at his ear, something he did when he was nervous.

-“A lot of people are considering it, Annie.
+“A lot of people are considering it, Anna.
 Selling, I mean,” he said.

-“Not this again,” Annie finished her work, but set the door on the table.
+“Not this again,” Anna finished her work, but set the door on the table.
 She’d fix it to the coop later.
 Right now she couldn’t look at her brother.
 She walked past him back into the yard, and across to where she had left the stubborn foal on the long leash.

-“Annie, wait.
+“Anna, wait.
 Don’t be like that.
 I’m not saying this to be unkind.
-It’s just… I worry about you,” Josiah followed her out, and, foolishly he carried on the conversation.
+It’s just… I worry about you,” Josiah followed her out, and, foolishly, he carried on the conversation.

 “You worry about me?”
-Annie said archly.
+Anna said archly.
 It was a fine thing to say, but wasn’t she the one who had looked after him all those years?
 Who had gotten him into pants and jackets, and taught him how to shoot and lasso?

 “Yeah.
 There’s folks been saying there’s troubling characters about.
 Low men in the hills.
 Outlaws, you know?
 And then there’s this feud you have with Silas…” Josiah carried on.

 “Feud?
 Feud!”
-Annie pulled up short, spinning around.
-Her sudden stopped meant Josiah had to skitter to a halt.
+Anna pulled up short, spinning around.
+Her sudden stop meant Josiah had to skitter to a halt.
 She saw him realize that he had pushed her too far.

 “Silas Laramie is a leech.
 He’s snapping up all the land around here and selling it on to cattle barons.
-When my Jakob died, you know the first thing he did?
+When my Jacob died, you know the first thing Silas did?
 He told me that now there was no reason for me to keep this place, seeing as I was only a woman!”
-Annie snapped at him.
+Anna snapped at him.

-It was mighty handy for Silas when Jakob to suddenly wound up dead, Annie glowered at her brother, but saw the smarmy, grinning Silas Laramie.
-She couldn’t prove it, but she had been paying attention ever since the accident.
-One of the other homesteaders on the other side of town had their fences cut just before winter, and lost half their herd.
+It was mighty handy for Silas when Jacob suddenly wound up dead.

+Anna glowered at her brother, but saw the smarmy, grinning Silas Laramie.
+She couldn’t prove it, but she had been paying close attention ever since the accident.
+One of the other homesteaders on the other side of town had had their fences cut just before winter and lost half of their herd.
 They had sold up shortly after that.

-All very handy for Silas Laramie, who was busy buying up almost all the land left around Cheyenne.
+And of course, Silas Laramie was busy buying up almost all the land left around Cheyenne.

 Did Silas have something to do with the explosion?
 Was he trying to get my land?

 The questions never went away, and they kept her awake at night.
-The infuriating thing was, Annie knew she had no way of answering them.
+The infuriating thing was, Anna knew she had no way of answering them.
 Not yet, anyway.